THE UNIVERSITY OF THE THIRD AGE

 The group has no agenda; there is a conversation; Subjects are explored according to what has been brought by any member.
 There is a rule of confidentiality.

 I am a Group Analyst and this is an application of group analytic principles.
 There is no like group in York U3A and as far as I can tell there is no similar group in the U3A organisation nationwide.

 The need to talk to each other is in my view more essential today than ever, where technology is fostering virtual relationships and speed is the name of the game.

 To hear other points of view and to find other peoples’ experiences may be similar or resonate with your own is what the group offers.
 It also is an opportunity to find others with similar concerns.
 Often when you are in a topic centred group, memories come up and there are associations to life experience which it may not be appropriate to speak about.
 The conversation group provides a place which is appropriate.

 The group meets regularly and works better if members can make a regular commitment.

 Everyone has a story but not everyone feels that it is important.
 This group is somewhere to tell as much as you want of your story in a safe place.
 It is also somewhere to talk about things that matter to you and be listened to.
 It is an opportunity to express views and maybe modify thinking.
 My experience is that people feel better for communicating and talking, with sometimes surprising benefits.

-Venue:The group meets in the Woolman Room on the first Wednesday of the month at 2.00-4.00p.m. starting in September.
+Venue:The groups meet in the Woolman Room on the 1st Wednesday of the month and on the 4th Wednesday of the month at 2.00 – 4.00 p.m.